If you are looking for some new and exciting side dishes to add to your repertoire, then you have to try these 42 best Moroccan side dishes.

 Then you can serve it with some bread or rice on the side.

-The main ingredients in Bessara are split fava beans, harissa peppers, olive oil, lemon juice, and garlic.
+The main ingredients in Bessara are split fava beans (see also these canned fava bean recipes), harissa peppers, olive oil, lemon juice, and garlic.

 You can also add other ingredients like cumin seeds and coriander seeds if you want more flavor!